MBIA (MBI)

 nullAI Analysis | Feedback

-William C. Fallon was elected as a Director of MBIA in May 2017 and appointed as Chief Executive Officer on September 15, 2017.
-Prior to his CEO appointment, Mr. Fallon served as President, Chief Operating Officer, and Vice President of the company, and led its Global Structured Finance Division.
-He also holds the titles of President and Chief Executive Officer of National Public Finance Guarantee Corp.
-Before joining MBIA in 2005, Mr. Fallon was a partner at McKinsey & Company, where he co-led the Corporate Finance and Strategy Practice.
-His work at McKinsey involved consulting with financial institutions on areas such as value-based management, valuation, mergers and acquisitions, securitization, and risk management.
-Earlier in his career, he was a financial consultant with Stern Stewart & Co. and a senior analyst at General Motors from 1989 to 1991, focusing on corporate and international finance, and mergers and acquisitions.
+William C. Fallon was elected as a Director of MBIA Inc. in May 2017 and appointed as Chief Executive Officer on September 15, 2017.
+He also serves as President and Chief Executive Officer of National Public Finance Guarantee Corporation.
+Prior to his CEO appointment, Mr. Fallon served as President, Chief Operating Officer, and Vice President of MBIA Inc. and headed the Global Structured Finance Division.
+Before joining MBIA in 2005, he was a partner at McKinsey & Company, where he co-led the firm's Corporate Finance and Strategy Practice and specialized in consulting with financial institutions.
+Earlier in his career, he was a Senior Analyst at General Motors Corp.

 Joseph R. Schachinger was named Executive Vice President and Chief Financial Officer of MBIA Inc. on April 30, 2024.
-On the same date, he was also appointed Chairman and Chief Financial Officer of MBIA Insurance Corp.
-Prior to these appointments, Mr. Schachinger served as the Controller of the company starting in May 2017, and as Deputy Controller from 2009.
-He initially joined MBIA in 2000 as a Vice President in the Controller's Group.
-Before his tenure at MBIA, Mr. Schachinger held positions at DNB US, New York, where he was Controller, Chief Trading Risk Officer, and Financial and Operations Principal.
+He was also appointed Chairman and Chief Financial Officer of MBIA Insurance Corp. on the same date.
+Before these appointments, Mr. Schachinger served as the Company's Controller since May 2017, and prior to that, as Deputy Controller since 2009.
+Mr. Schachinger joined MBIA in 2000 as a Vice President in the Controller's Group.

-Adam T. Bergonzi Assistant Vice President and Chief Risk Officer of National
+Adam T. Bergonzi, Assistant Vice President; Chief Risk Officer of National

-Christopher H. Young Assistant Vice President and Chief Financial Officer of National
+Christopher H. Young, Assistant Vice President; Chief Financial Officer of National

 AI Analysis | Feedback